Public relations as communication management

 I accept that most people outside the classroom (and many within it) are bored of definitional debates, but this discussion shows that it remains an ongoing challenge that cannot be avoided.

 Perhaps we need to rephrase the question from ‘what is public relations?’ to ‘what is the purpose of public relations or communication?’
 That should help us clarify our roles and responsibilities.

-Cornelissen, J (2017) Corporate Communication: A Guide to Theory and Practice (fifth edition) Sage
+Cornelissen, J (2020) Corporate Communication: A Guide to Theory and Practice (sixth edition) Sage